OFFISHIAL

 GUIDANCE

-Unlike terrestrial animals such as chickens and pigs, farmed fish in Scotland are not provided with official guidance that adequately informs the industry how to comply with their legal obligations.
-Instead, the industry relies on the industry-developed Code of Good Practice.
-The Code of Good Practice is not legally binding, it also does not explain how to meet the legal obligations imposed on keepers.
-The Animal Law Foundation is concerned that this leaves room for confusion, with a risk of misinterpretation of the law and fish suffering.
-It's time to change this.
+Unlike terrestrial animals such as chickens and pigs, farmed fish in Scotland have not been provided with official guidance that adequately informs the industry how to comply with their legal obligations.
+Instead, the industry has relied on the industry-developed Code of Good Practice.
+Their Code of Good Practice is not legally binding, it also does not explain how to meet the legal obligations imposed on keepers.
+For years, The Animal Law Foundation has been concerned that this leaves room for confusion, with a risk of misinterpretation of the law and fish suffering.
+This changes now.

-The Animal Welfare Committee (AWC) has recommended species specific regulations for farmed fish at the time of slaughter, which we fully support.
-However, it is also important that keepers of farmed fish know how to comply with their current legal obligations at every stage of the farming process, which is why we are calling for official guidance.
+In 2023, The Animal Welfare Committee (AWC) recommended species specific regulations for farmed fish at the time of slaughter, which we fully support.
+However, we see that it is also important that keepers of farmed fish know how to comply with their current legal obligations at every stage of the farming process, which is why we have been calling for official guidance on the welfare of farmed fish in their whole lifecycle.

-The Animal Law Foundation argues that relying on the Codes of Good Practice is insufficient as not only does it stay silent on welfare concerns such as killing methods, but numerous welfare concerns have been brought to light that breach the industry code and welfare law, yet a freedom of information request revealed that there has never been a prosecution or formal notice issued to address farmed fish welfare concerns.
+In a letter to the Scottish Government, The Animal Law Foundation argued that relying on the Codes of Good Practice is insufficient as not only does it stay silent on welfare concerns such as killing methods, but numerous welfare concerns have been brought to light that breach the industry code and welfare law, yet despite the Scottish Government claiming breach of industry code can be used as evidence of an offence of welfare law, a freedom of information request revealed that there has never been a prosecution or formal notice issued to address farmed fish welfare concerns.
 It is unacceptable that despite numerous welfare violations, there has been no formal enforcement action taken by the government.
 We believe this is due to a lack of clarity.
-It is imperative to establish official guidance, a power the Scottish Government possesses under the law, to address and rectify these pressing concerns.

 LEGAL PROTECTIONS FOR FARMED FISH